Peter Helliar: Television

 In 2013, Helliar created, wrote, co-produced and co-directed his own eight-episode comedy series titled It's a Date.
 It was a strong performer and earned a second season for 2014.
 The show won the 'Best Scripted Format Award' in the International Format Awards at MIPCOM 2013 in Cannes.

 On 7 December 2013, Helliar appeared as one of the co-hosts of The Project from 2014 to 2022, replacing Dave Hughes who had resigned to concentrate on stand-up comedy.

 In 2017, Helliar hosted the unsuccessful game show Cram!, broadcast on Channel Ten.
 The show was very poorly received by viewers, and although a second series was reportedly in the pipeline despite low ratings, it never materialized.

 In November 2018, a comedy series How to Stay Married, a spinoff of the aforementioned It's a Date, was released.
 Created and co-written by Helliar, the series explores life after 15 years of marriage, and starred Peter Helliar as Greg Butler and Lisa McCune as Em Butler.
 The series aired for three series before being rested in 2021.

 From 2 April 2023, Helliar appeared as a contestant in the ninth season of I'm a Celebrity...Get Me Out of Here!.
 Helliar was eliminated seventh on 25 April 2023.

-In July 2023, it was announced that Helliar will be a contestant on the second series of Taskmaster Australia.
-A new season was filmed to replace that season as the second season, with Helliar's season being pushed to the third season, which will air in the second half of 2024.
+In July 2023, it was announced that Helliar would be a contestant on the second series of Taskmaster Australia.
+A new season was filmed to replace that season as the second season, with Helliar's season being pushed to the third season, which aired in the second half of 2024.

 In May 2024, Network 10 announced that Helliar would appear as a celebrity contestant on the forthcoming eighth season of The Amazing Race Australia, with his wife Bridget.
 It is the second celebrity season of the show.